 BigCommerce Vs Shopify, is one of the hottest debates.
 They are two well-known brands and top performing e-commerce platform.
 It is often confusing to choose one between the two.
 Both BigCommerce, as well as Shopify, has its own advantages as well as few downsides.
-Before we see any further, let us first check a few details about both BigCommerce and Shopify.
+Before we see any further, let us first check a few details about both BigCommerce vs Shopify.

 BigCommerce like most of us know is a privately held technology company that develops e-commerce software for business.
 It is a medium tier company and was first launched in 2009.
 BigCommerce has its headquarters in Austin, Texas and has offices in San Francisco, California, Sydney,and Australia.To its credit, BigCommerce reports that $16 billion in total sales is processed by the BigCommerce platform.
 Click To Tweet

 Now next let us check about Shopify.
 Shopify again is a medium tier company.
 It has its headquarters in Ottawa, Ontario, Canada.
 It was first launched in 2004 by Tobias Lutke, Daniel Weinand, and Scott Lake.
 The company reported that it has over 600,000 merchants using the Shopify platform.
 The net sales through this platform exceed $55 billion.
 Click To Tweet

 Having provided a background about these companies, let us now do a comparative study of both these platforms.

 Let me start with this the most relevant piece of our comparative study.
 Yes, that certainly is the pricing model for these two platforms.
 We will check the plans and also the pricing for BigCommerce first.

 BigCommerce provides 4 different plan options.
 The cheapest solution starts at $29.95/month.
 The plans are as provided below with their respective pricing.

 |Standard Plan||$29.95/month||This is the most basic plan and helps you quickly create and sell online.
 Using this plan, you can build your own beautiful online store|